-Glucose is a major source of energy for most cells of the body, including those in the brain.
-Carbohydrates (or carbs) are found in fruit, cereal, bread, pasta, and rice.
+Glucose is a major source of energy for most cells of the body, including brain cells.
+Carbohydrates are found in fruit, cereal, bread, pasta, and rice.
 They are quickly turned into glucose in your body.
 This raises your blood glucose level.

-How the test is performed
+How the Test is Performed

 A blood sample is needed.
-For information on how this is done, see: Venipuncture.

-How to prepare for the test
+How to Prepare for the Test